Repel Through Multiple Aggravation

 There are repellents on the market that make use of rotten egg type smells to cause deer to avoid plants sprayed with those products.

-Home Remeday - On the home remedy side, human hair, Irish Mist soap, dung from zoo animals such as tigers, and other smelly materials have been tried with spotty success.
+Home Remeday - On the home remedy side, human hair, Irish Spring soap, dung from zoo animals such as tigers, and other smelly materials have been tried with spotty success.

 Repel Deer By Lights